mattConn/cssg/README.md

 ### Include Arguments

 #### String Insertion
-To insert strings in a file, specify strings after an include:
+To insert strings in a file, specify strings after an include.
+Strings must be separated by a character.
+If the string separator was `,`, the include would look like:

 ```
-#include /path/to/file argSeparator string1 string2 stringN
+#include /path/to/file , string1, string2, stringN
 ```

 For example, consider two files `document.txt` and `greeting.txt`, where we want to include `greeting.txt` in `document.txt`: